protobufjs/protobuf.js/README.md

 AwesomeMessage.customStaticMethod = function() { ... };
 AwesomeMessage.prototype.customInstanceMethod = function() { ... };

-// Continue at "Create a message" above (you can also use the constructor directly)
+// Continue at "Create a message"
 ```

 Afterwards, decoded messages of this type are `instanceof AwesomeMessage`.